-A change of control of our managing general partner could result in our facing substantial repayment obligations under our credit facility.
+A change of control of our managing general partner could result in us facing substantial repayment obligations under our credit facility.

-In addition, our bank credit agreement contains provisions relating to change of control of our managing general partner, our partnership and our operating company.
+In addition, our bank credit agreement and the indentures governing our senior notes contain provisions relating to change of control of our managing general partner, our partnership and our operating company.
 If these provisions are triggered, our outstanding bank indebtedness may become due.
-In such event, there is no assurance that we would be able to pay the indebtedness, in which case the lenders would have the right to foreclose our assets, which would have a material adverse effect on us.
+In such an event, there is no assurance that we would be able to pay the indebtedness, in which case the lenders would have the right to foreclose on our assets, which would have a material adverse effect on us.
 There is no restriction on the ability of our general partners to enter into a transaction which would trigger the change of control provisions.